DannielF/DannielF/README.md

 #  👋 Hi, I’m @DannielF

 Developer focused on providing the best accessibility and user experiences, working with technologies such as JavaScript, React.js, vue.js.
-In addition to providing logic and adaptability to applications with Node.js, Python, Django.
+In addition to providing logic and adaptability to applications with Node.js, Python.

-- 👀 I’m interested in Frontend and web development profiles
+- 👀 I’m interested in Backend and Frontend profiles.
 - 🌱 I’m currently mastering Python, development process.
-- 💞️ I’m looking to collaborate on whatever you need, no doubt in contact me
+- 💞️ I’m looking to collaborate on whatever you need, no doubt in contact me.
 - 📫 How to reach me, see my portfolio and follow me.